Community Detection in Weighted Multilayer Networks with Ambient Noise: Calculations for Variational EM Algorithm

 \subsection{Derivation of $\Psi $}

-Derivation of $\Psi$ that was first defined in Definition \ref{def:Psi}.
-Let $\{NB\} $ represent the event that there exists a Noise Block in the multilayer graph system.
+In this section we derive $\Psi$ Let $\{NB\} $ represent the event that there exists a Noise Block in the multilayer graph system.
 The we write the indicator for this event as $\textbf{1} (NB)$ with probability $\Prob(NB)$.